Skip to content

 C:\Users\Public\Documents\Rapise\Samples\Extensibility\CustomLibrary\CustomControlTest\Lib\LibUser\LibUser.js

-If you prefer active experimentation learning style you may first skip to subsection 8 and after playing with the ready test and library start reading from the beginning.
+If you prefer an active experimentation learning style, you can first skip to subsection 8.
+After experimenting with the ready test and library, you can then start reading from the beginning.

 1. Application Under Test

 CustomControlApp contains an object of type CustomListboxControl.
-The control is similar to a single-select listbox, but each line item has a corresponding progress bar indicator indicating a current value.
-Using the left/right cursor keys you can change the value of the currently focused item.
+The control is similar to a single-select listbox, but each line item has a corresponding progress bar indicator showing its current value.
+Using the left/right cursor keys, you can change the value of the currently focused item.

 customcontrolapp

-If you will try to record a test for CustomControlApp using just Generic library you'll see that CustomListboxControl is treated as Simulated Object and all interactions with it are recorded as mouse clicks and key presses.
-For some tests such functionality is sufficient, but if you want to be able to recognize CustomListboxControl as a list, get its items, select an item by name, set value for a particular item you need to create a Custom Library.
+If you try to record a test for CustomControlApp using just the Generic library, you'll see that CustomListboxControl is treated as a Simulated Object, and all interactions with it are recorded as mouse clicks and key presses.
+For some tests, such functionality is sufficient, but if you want to recognize CustomListboxControl as a list, get its items, select an item by name, or set a value for a particular item, you need to create a Custom Library.

 customcontrolapp, simulated object